-I sometimes joke that I grew up in the kitchen alongside my mother who didn’t so much teach me how to cook as use me for child labour!
+I sometimes joke that I grew up in the kitchen alongside my mother, who didn’t so much teach me how to cook as use me for child labour!
 But I loved it.
-I was the designated cake batter bowl licker – that was my reward and probably has something to do with my love of cake-making and baking and desserts.
+I was the designated cake batter bowl licker – that was my reward and probably has something to do with my love of cake-making and baking and desserts to this day.

-I didn’t understand the concept of time when I was young but I always knew Eid was around the corner the second mum laid out a blanket on the floor of the kitchen.
-That’s how we prepped for mamoul every year.
+I didn’t understand the concept of time when I was young, but I always knew Eid was around the corner the second mum laid out a blanket on the floor of the kitchen.
+That’s how we prepped for Maamoul every year.

-From making the dough the night before to the careful wrapping of each and every fragile piece, my mum would literally make mamoul in kilos and give it out to close family members in single individual pieces.
+From making the dough to the careful wrapping of each and every fragile piece, my mum would make Maamoul in kilos, then give it out to close family members in little individual pieces.

-Every mother and grandmother proudly claims they own the ‘Best Mamoul Recipe’ but I know in my heart of hearts, my mother’s pistachio mamoul is a melt in your mouth moment which I’ll never be able to compete with – and neither can anyone else.
+Every mother and grandmother proudly claims they own the ‘Best Maamoul Recipe’ but I know in my heart of hearts, my mother’s pistachio Maamoul is a melt-in-your-mouth moment which I’ll never be able to compete with – and neither can anyone else.

 Follow Fatimah on Instagram @fatimahomran_